-Class pre-work: Commencing in Week 2, prior to each class students will be assigned pre-work which must be submitted into Moodle prior to class.
-Prework will often consist of preparing a case outline, completing a short quiz in Moodle quiz and submitting specific case write-up.
-Details about the required prework will be provided in the course website.
+Class pre-work: Commencing in Week 2, prior to each class students will be assigned pre-work which must be submitted into eClass prior to class.
+Prework will often consist of preparing a case outline, submitting specific case write-ups.
+Details about the required prework will be provided in the course website and also announced in class.